turingschool/portfolios/students/jerrod_junker/20150814-jerrod_junker-m1.markdown

 Areas of Emphasis

-At the beggining of this module I thought I needed improvement on my ruby skills and my communication.
+At the beggining of this module I needed improvement on my ruby skills and my communication.
 I did a lot of after school studying on the fundamentals of ruby and now feel fairly strong with it.
-Every time I was paired I set out to improve my communication.
-Before it was difficult for me to approach most people, but now I feel that I can communicate my thoughts much more easily.
+Every time I was paired I set out to improve my communication by talking through my thought process. now I feel that I can communicate my thoughts much more easily.
+Goals for the future are: Talk to more mentors, do more programming, and doing stuff that involves my posse much more than I have in the past.

 End of Module Assessment